 As we circled around it for the best view, Annett told us the story of the place, known as Dyna Fyr.
 (Fyr means “Fire,” which is what Norwegians call lighthouses).
 Built in 1874, the tiny structure had once held a beacon, a huge foghorn — and a family of six.
 The keeper’s four children supposedly swam to shore when the weather was warm, but in winter, they skated over the ice to get to school.
 Just in case they fell in and got wet, the first row of desks was always reserved for them, since it was closest to the schoolhouse fireplace.
 Bet they were thrilled — what kid doesn’t want to be at the front of the class?

 On the way back home, we took a brief break to practice our beaching skills.
-While we refueled with granola bars, Annett shared funny stories of previous excursions — one of which involved an enormous American family whose mother had requested a kayak trip for her birthday.
+While we refueled with granola bars, Annett shared funny stories of previous excursions — one of which involved an enormously fat American family whose mother had requested a kayak trip for her birthday.
 Unfortunately, the father’s monstrous belly prohibited him from sitting upright, which left his little daughter to do the most of the paddling.
 Halfway through, the father/daughter combo pooped out, as did the son and mom in singles.
 So poor Annett had to tow them all back to the marina by herself.

-Sadly, no one in our group distinguished themselves so notably.
+Thank goodness, no one in our group distinguished themselves so notably.
 Nobody rolled their kayak, nobody lost their lunch from seasickness, and no one complained incessantly of long distances or sore shoulders.
 I think we all had a truly relaxing time and wished it could have lasted even longer than three hours.
 So I’m thinking for our next trip, we’ll book one of the four-hour foodie tours….